 It is also important to understand that there still exist Singing Dogs in the wilds of New Guinea and that these animals have thrived in the New Guinea environment for many thousands of years.

-NGSD are, therefore, an ancient form of wildlife which helps make up the total ecological collection of flora and fauna of New Guinea.
+NGSD or New Guinea Highland Wild Dogs as some folks prefer to call them, are, therefore, an ancient form of canid which helps make up the total ecological balance of flora and fauna of New Guinea.

 NGSD should be, if they are not, considered a national treasure by the government and people of that island.

 So what we have here is a strain of canine who was isolated from the rest of the world for thousands of years during which time their senses, intelligence, agility and overall abilities were improved with each annual generation by nature's natural selection or survival of the fittest.

 Having lived in the wilds of New Guinea for thousands of years, it is no wonder that this apex predator of the New Guinea island has developed into a most efficient hunter and master at survival.

 Additionally, NGSD are so plastic and flexible in their demeanor, most likely due to their high level of intelligence, that they have adapted to zoo, sanctuary, and even domestic life as companion dogs.